josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 This example completely replaces the component's `providers` array with a new array containing a `HeroDetailServiceSpy`.

 The `HeroDetailServiceSpy` is a stubbed version of the real `HeroDetailService` that fakes all necessary features of that service.
-It neither injects nor delegates to the lower level `HeroService` so there's no need to provide a test double for that.
+It neither injects nor delegates to the lower level `HeroService` so there is no need to provide a test double for that.

 The related `HeroDetailComponent` tests will assert that methods of the `HeroDetailService` were called by spying on the service methods.
 Accordingly, the stub implements its methods as spies: